-In order to mitigate the foreign exchange volatility risk, the Company is committed to enter into a financial instrument maturing on the date of the bond redemption.
-This instrument is an agreement to exchange currency, in this case GBP for EUR, at a fixed rate in the future.
-This instrument will include an early termination clause.
+In order to mitigate the foreign exchange volatility risk, the Group has entered into a foreign exchange risk agreement, which removes the Group's exposure to foreign exchange currency, in this case, GBP for EUR, at a fixed rate in the future.
+The foreign exchange risk agreement is an option contract which hedges only the exchange losses whilst the exchange gains are retained by the Group.